 Problems with neighbours can make you feel really low.
 Find out where to get help

-Your mental health can really suffer if you’re having problems with neighbours or other people living in your area.
+Your mental health can really suffer if you’re having problems with anti-social behaviour by neighbours or other people living in your area.
 It’s important to know what help you can get.

 Some problems can be easily sorted out by talking to the people involved.
 You should only do this if you feel that it’s safe and you won’t be hurt or upset.
 You could talk to someone you trust first, like a support worker, to see how they think you should handle the problem.

 Anti-social behaviour can have a huge impact on your mental health.
 It can range from low-level noise problems right up to being bullied, harassed or intimidated by people in your area.

 You can report this behaviour to:

 - The Housing Executive or housing associations if it’s happening in one of their developments